 Here are my tips drawn from my own experience of different types of light bulb moments.

-Like Einstein imagining what it would be like to look out the window while travelling at the speed of light, yet few of us aspire to that level.
+Like Einstein imagining what it would be like to look out the window while travelling at the speed of light.

 - Seek out alternative points of view and encourage your peers and others to challenge your thinking.
 Listen to your critics as well as our fans.
 Feed those new pathways.

 - Mix it up a bit.
-We tend to keep our knowledge in separate boxes like we do with our budgets.
+We tend to keep our knowledge in separate boxes.
 How about, whatever the problem, we put all the subjects in one big box, shake it about a bit and spill it all out together.